Rolando Corella

-Rolando Corella Agüero (born June 26, 1972 in Atenas) is a retired Costa Rican footballer.
+Rolando Corella Agüero (born June 26, 1972) is a retired Costa Rican footballer.

 Club career

 Corella scored a goal in the 1992/93 championship playoff against Cartaginés, which won Herediano the league title.
-He left Herediano in 1998 for Santa Bárbara and later had a spell abroad with Salvadoran outfit FAS, scoring 3 goals in the 17-0 rout of Nicaraguans Jalapa in the 2002 Copa Interclubes UNCAF.
+He left Herediano in 1998 for Santa Bárbara and later had a spell abroad with Salvadoran outfit FAS, scoring 3 goals in the 17–0 rout of Nicaraguans Jalapa in the 2002 Copa Interclubes UNCAF.

 In January 2004 he left Municipal Grecia for Santos de Guápiles.